hantsy/building-restful-apis-with-springmvc-gitbook/prerequisites.md

 I would like use Lombok to simply codes and make the codes clean.
 Go to [Lombok project](https://projectlombok.org/) to get know with Lombok.

+There is a good [introduction to Lombok](http://www.baeldung.com/intro-to-project-lombok) from baeldung's blog.

 ## IDE